View of Lake Atitlan, a volcano and a cemetery

 Before the day is through we visit Bunratty Castle and Folk Park.
 The castle has been carefully restored and is fun to climb around.
 We can’t imagine climbing up and down those towers; the stairways are skinny.
 And in the heat of battle it must have been claustrophobically loud.
 The Folk Park consists of authentic thatched cottages, farmhouses, and even a village.
 Peasant life must have been hard with little reward.

 On our way to Galway we drive up into The Burren, an absolutely barren rock covered area.
 Cromwell stated, “not enough tree to hang a man, not enough ground to bury him.”
 Cromwell, a most hated Englishman, was not a nice man.
-He destroyed so much in the name of power; some Irish spit when they have to say his name.
-Another stunning sight are the Cliffs of Moher.
+He destroyed so much in the name of

 The Connemara area defines rugged beauty, vast boggy moors interspersed by mountains all leading down to the sea and Killary fjord, the only fjord in the British Isles.
 (Fjord is defined as a narrow inlet of the sea between cliffs or steep slopes.)
 I could spend eternity here totally at peace.